Strawberry Hill House: Gardens

 Walpole was as meticulous in designing and developing his gardens as he was improving his house, though "his ignorance of horticulture at first embarrassed him a little".
 Improvements on the grounds were started even before work on the house.

-In an essay titled "On Modern Gardening", Walpole expresses his own ideas as reflected in his Strawberry Hill grounds.
-Walpole's taste in landscape and gardening moved away from the traditional, formal layout of "parterre, terraces, marble urns, statued fountains and ‘canals measured by the line'".
+In an essay titled On Modern Gardening, Walpole expresses his own ideas as reflected in his Strawberry Hill grounds.
+Walpole's taste in landscape and gardening moved away from the traditional, formal layout of "parterre, terraces, marble urns, statued fountains and 'canals measured by the line'".
 The French or Italian taste seemed, to Walpole, alien to the English climate "resulting in symmetrical and unnatural gardens".
 Trees and shrubs were planted in "natural groupings" on the lawn.
 Walpole preferred to see all nature as a garden.
-He did not however appreciate the extravagant "romantic grotto and that favorite eighteenth-century conceit, the hermitage".
+He did not however appreciate the extravagant "romantic grotto and that favourite eighteenth-century conceit, the hermitage".

-From "On Modern Gardening": "the fairest scenes, that depend on themselves alone, weary when often seen.
+From On Modern Gardening: "the fairest scenes, that depend on themselves alone, weary when often seen.
 The Doric portico, the Palladian bridge, the Gothic ruin, the Chinese pagoda, that surprise the stranger, soon lose their charms to their surfeited master.
 But the ornament whose merit soonest fades, is the hermitage, or scene adapted to contemplation.
 It is almost comic to set aside a quarter of one's garden to be melancholy in."
 Here, Walpole's separation of style between his house and grounds can be seen.
 A friend, Horace Mann, assumed that Walpole's garden would be similarly Gothic.
 Walpole responded; "Gothic is merely architecture, and as one has a satisfaction in imprinting the gloomth of abbeys and cathedrals on one's house, so one's garden, on the contrary, is to be nothing but riant, and the gaiety of nature".

 Walpole saw the modern English garden as a point of perfection: "we have given the true model of gardening to the world; let other countries mimic or corrupt our taste; but let it reign here on its verdant throne, original by its elegant simplicity, and proud of no other art than that of softening nature's harshness and copying her graceful touch".
 He was a follower of William Kent, one of the originators of the English landscape garden.

 The gardens are Grade II* listed on the Register of Historic Parks and Gardens.